Open the door to a lifetime of reading.

 Enjoy discounts on visits and our resources to help you and your family make the most of reading together.
 Plus, you’ll get the insider scoop on events so you can make sure you get a spot!

-Steacy will share some of her favourites and introduce you to the joy of reading children’s literature as an adult.
-It can be a profound experience to re-encounter books that you once treasured and exciting to discover new ones.
+In this ongoing series, join Steacy as she shares some of her favourite children's literature stories and introduces you to the joy of them as an adult.
+It can be a profound experience to reencounter books that you once treasured and exciting to discover new ones.
 Be inspired to learn about yourself, your family and the world by falling into the pages of a book.
+Each issue brings you new books, themes and ideas!
+You can join in to the series at any time.

 Why does the Little Red Reading House exist?